Maven-Asset-Management-Insights/content/glossary.md

         <span>Maintenance</span>
         <span>Reliability</span>
       </div>
       <p>Deferred Maintenance is work that has been identified and approved but intentionally postponed past its due date, creating known and documented risk.
 Deferred maintenance is not the same as backlog.
 A backlog includes all open, approved work waiting to be scheduled — including work that is current and on track.
 Deferred maintenance is the subset that has been pushed past when it should have been done.
 Treating all backlog as deferred distorts the risk picture and makes it harder to prioritize capital requests or justify maintenance investment.
 Tracking deferred maintenance separately and explicitly — with clear accountability and risk documentation — is a sign of a mature maintenance organization.
-See also: Backlog Health, Maintenance Backlog Ratio, Planned vs. Unplanned Work.</p>
+See also: Maintenance Backlog Health, Maintenance Backlog Ratio, Planned vs. Unplanned Work.</p>
     </div>

     <div class="glossary-term" data-category="analytics integration maximo">